An average trading volume for Seritage Growth Properties (SRG) has been steady over the recent period. - The Dwinnex

-After finishing at $9.24 in the prior trading day, Seritage Growth Properties (NYSE: SRG) closed at $9.14, down -1.08%.
-In other words, the price has decreased by -$0.10 from its previous closing price.
-On the day, 1186262 shares were traded.
-SRG stock price reached its highest trading level at $9.75 during the session, while it also had its lowest trading level at $9.12.
+After finishing at $7.60 in the prior trading day, Seritage Growth Properties (NYSE: SRG) closed at $7.97, up 4.87%.
+In other words, the price has increased by $+0.37 from its previous closing price.
+On the day, 1615921 shares were traded.
+SRG stock price reached its highest trading level at $8.14 during the session, while it also had its lowest trading level at $7.58.

 Sponsored